Connecticut Probate | Inheritance Advance in Connecticut

 - & ALL other counties

 Take Control of Your Inheritance Money With IFC

 If you’re itching to get away from the constraints of Connecticut probate, Inheritance Funding can help.
-We make inheritance easier than ever with our four-step process designed with heirs like you in mind.
-We’ll sit down with you for a free consultation and wire your money to you immediately.
+We make accessing your inheritance easier than ever with our four-step process designed with heirs like you in mind.
+We’ll sit down with you for a free consultation and wire your money to you on approval.

 As the largest and oldest probate advance company in the industry, we’re always striving to maintain our positive reputation by offering plenty of benefits to our clients:

-- Competitive prices: We’ll beat any competing cash advance rates by providing the lowest price, guaranteed.
+- Competitive prices: We’ll beat any competing cash advance offer by providing the lowest price, guaranteed.

 - No hidden fees: You’ll never receive additional expenses from us, and our services will not impact your fellow heirs.